-The training consists of a two week Sheriff's Orientation Training (S.O.T.), a six month academy and 8 to 10 weeks of module training.
+The training consists of a 2-week Sheriff's Orientation Training (S.O.T.), a 22-week academy, and approximately 10-week module training.
 The Sheriff's Office will provide all books, materials, and uniforms (excluding footwear).
 Those selected for hire will receive pay and full benefits during this training period.
 After this training is completed the recruit is sworn in and their salary increases to the salary of a certified Law Enforcement Deputy.

 Perform law enforcement trainee duties to become certified as a law enforcement officer and eligible for promotion to Law Enforcement Deputy.